pniedzwiedzinski/send-lucky/README.md

 ## Setup

-If you're using ARM-like architecture (like RaspberryPi) you need to build image yourself.
-Clone repo and run `docker build . -t pniedzwiedzinski/lucky`
+If you're using ARM-like architecture (like RaspberryPi) you need to use `pniedzwiedzinski/lucky:rpi` or build image yourself.
+To do that clone repo and run `docker build . -t pniedzwiedzinski/lucky`

 ```bash
 docker pull pniedzwiedzinski/lucky